TheEliteGentleman/sindi-ai-chatbot/README.md

 ### Application requirements.

 The Java application is based on the Jakarta 10 WebSocket specification.
+The AI backend integrates with Google Gemini, using model `gemini-2.5-pro`.

 ### How to build this demo?
 1. Copy this demo repo URL and clone this branch (using `git clone`).